InternetMaximalism/intmax2-mining-cli/v1-cli/README.md

 A: Your funds are safe as long as you don't lose your deposit private key.

 Q: Is this process self-custodial?
 A: Yes, but the contract is currently upgradable.
-The Intmax team plans to relinquish this ability soon.
+The intmax team plans to relinquish this ability soon.

 Q: How much can I earn?
 A: Earnings vary based on your contribution and overall network activity.